rchowell/Disco/README.md

 - why doesn't `col("a")["field"]` work?
 - produce a dataframe, where each line is an entry, from compressed logs is a bit difficult
 - count uses the name of the argument which means I'm forced to alias it. `Due to: DaftError::ValueError Attempting to make a Schema with duplicate field names: url`
+- running a classifier on a column is painfully slow and unintuitive via udfs.
+It'd be nice to have a way to natively run classifiers.
+- from a json column, there is no easy way to extract that in to a specified datatype. (polars has `.json_extract`)
+- read_text and read_blob functions
+- column selectors would be huge. for example when expanding a struct field, there's no way to do `select(col("struct").struct.get("*"), col("*", exclude=["struct"]))`
+- meta functions on exprs, such as getting fields from `struct`